 Many independent professionals that offer consulting or coaching services end up building a brand around themselves rather than the business.
 If your goal is to become a public figure, that may be fine.
 But if you want to separate the business from you for future growth or sale, develop a brand for the company.
 A unique brand will be one of the assets that come into play during the sale or acquisition.

 Builds loyalty and trust

-One of the ways you can separate your business from the competition is to have a unique brand that differentiates you in the marketplace.
+A unique brand that differentiates you in the marketplace can separate your business from the competition.
 A strong brand that conveys your values builds an emotional connection with customers.
 This will attract them to your business if they share the same values.
-This type of connection makes it easier for you to develop a long-term relationship with those customers, leading to greater customer loyalty.
+This type of connection makes it easier for you to develop a long-term relationship with those customers.
+This leads to greater customer loyalty.

 Makes your business memorable